mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 ### Workflow

-Here's a general workflow a Mattermost developer working on the [mattermost-server](https://github.com/mattermost/mattermost-server) repository:
+Here's a general workflow for a Mattermost developer working on the [mattermost-server](https://github.com/mattermost/mattermost-server) repository:

 1. Review the repository structure to familiarize yourself with the project
-    * [./api4/](https://github.com/mattermost/mattermost-server/tree/master/api4) holds all API and application related code
+    * [./api4/](https://github.com/mattermost/mattermost-server/tree/master/api4) holds all API and application related code.
-    * [./model/](https://github.com/mattermost/mattermost-server/tree/master/model) holds all data model definitions and the Go driver
+    * [./model/](https://github.com/mattermost/mattermost-server/tree/master/model) holds all data model definitions and the Go driver.
-    * [./store/](https://github.com/mattermost/mattermost-server/tree/master/store) holds all database querying code
+    * [./store/](https://github.com/mattermost/mattermost-server/tree/master/store) holds all database querying code.
-    * [./utils/](https://github.com/mattermost/mattermost-server/tree/master/utils) holds all utilities, such as the mail utility
+    * [./utils/](https://github.com/mattermost/mattermost-server/tree/master/utils) holds all utilities, such as the mail utility.
-    * [./i18n/](https://github.com/mattermost/mattermost-server/tree/master/i18n) holds all localization files for the server
+    * [./i18n/](https://github.com/mattermost/mattermost-server/tree/master/i18n) holds all localization files for the server.
-2. On your fork, create a branch `MM-####` where #### is the ticket number if it is a [Jira](https://mattermost.atlassian.net) ticket, or `GH-####` if it is a GitHub Issue without a Jira ticket.
+2. On your fork, create a branch `MM-####` where #### is the ticket number if it's a [Jira](https://mattermost.atlassian.net) ticket, or `GH-####` if it's a GitHub Issue without a Jira ticket.
-3. Make the code changes required to complete your ticket, making sure to write or modify unit tests where appropriate.
-Make sure to use [testify](https://github.com/stretchr/testify) for new tests.
+3. Make the code changes required to complete your ticket, ensuring that unit tests are written or modified  where appropriate.
+Please use [testify](https://github.com/stretchr/testify) for new tests.
 4. To test your changes, run `make run-server` from the root directory of the server respository.
 This will start up the server at `http://localhost:8065`.
 To get changes to the server it must be restarted with `make restart-server`.
 If you want to test with the web app, you may also run `make run` which will start the server and a watcher for changes to the web app.
 5. Once everything works to meet the ticket requirements, stop Mattermost by running `make stop` in the server repository, then run `make check-style` to check your syntax.
-6. Run the tests.
-You have a couple alternatives:
+6. Run the tests using one or more of the following options:
-     * Run `make test` to run all the tests in the project, but that may take a long time and provide very little feedback while it is running.
+     * Run `make test` to run all the tests in the project.
+This may take a long time and provides very little feedback while it's running.
      * Run individual tests by name executing `go test -run "TestName"`.
      * Run all the tests in a package where changes were made executing `go test app`.
      * Create a draft PR with your changes and let our CI servers run the tests for you.
-7. Commit your changes, push your branch and [create a pull request](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/).
+7. Commit your changes, push your branch, and [create a pull request](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/).
 8. Respond to feedback on your pull request and make changes as necessary by commiting to your branch and pushing it.
 You might need to [rebase your changes](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) if another pull request creates conflicts.
 9. That's it!
 Rejoice that you've helped make Mattermost better.

-### Useful server Makefile commands
+### Useful Server Makefile Commands

 Some useful `make` commands:

-* `make run` will run the server, symlink your mattermost-webapp folder and start a watcher for the web app
+* `make run` runs the server, creates a symlink for your mattermost-webapp folder, and starts a watcher for the web app.
-* `make stop` stops the server and the web app watcher
+* `make stop` stops the server and the web app watcher.
-* `make run-server` will run only the server and not the client
+* `make run-server` runs only the server and not the client.
-* `make debug-server` will run the server in the `delve` debugger
+* `make debug-server` will run the server in the `delve` debugger.
-* `make stop-server` stops only the server
+* `make stop-server` stops only the server.
-* `make clean-docker` stops and removes your Docker images and is a good way to wipe your database
+* `make clean-docker` stops and removes your Docker images and is a good way to wipe your database.
-* `make clean` cleans your local environment of temporary files
+* `make clean` cleans your local environment of temporary files.
-* `make nuke` wipes your local environment back to a completely fresh start
+* `make nuke` wipes your local environment back to a completely fresh start.
 * `make package` creates packages for distributing your builds and puts them in the `~/go/src/github.com/mattermost/mattermost-server/dist` directory.
 First you will need to run `make build` and `make build-client`.
 * `make megacheck` runs the tool [megacheck](https://github.com/dominikh/go-tools/tree/master/cmd/megacheck) against the code base to find potential issues in the code.
 Please note the results are guidelines, and not mandatory in all cases.
 If in doubt, ask in the [Developers community channel](https://community.mattermost.com/core/channels/developers).

-### Running only specific server unit tests
+### Running Only Specific Server Unit Tests

-Since running every single unit test takes a lot of time while making changes, you can run a subset of the serverside unit tests by using the following:
+Running every single unit test takes a lot of time while making changes, so you can run a subset of the serverside unit tests by using the following:

 ```
 go test -v -run='<test name or regex>' ./<package containing test>
 ```

-For example, if you wanted to run `TestUpdatePost` in `app/post_test.go`, you would run the following:
+For example, if you want to run `TestUpdatePost` in `app/post_test.go`, you would execute the following:

 ```
 go test -v -run='TestUpdatePost' ./app
 ```

-### Useful mattermost commands
+### Useful Mattermost Commands

 During development you may want to reset the database and generate random data for testing your changes.
-For this purpose, Mattermost has the following commands in the mattermost CLI:
+For this purpose, Mattermost has the following commands in the Mattermost CLI:

 Install the server with `go install ./cmd/mattermost` in the server repository.